 EPA Brownfields Revolving Loan Fund

-In 2012, the Wasatch Brownfields Coalition was awarded one million dollars to be used as capital in an EPA Brownfields Revolving Loan Fund (RLF).
+In 2012, the Wasatch Brownfields Coalition was awarded $1 million dollars to be used as capital in an EPA Brownfields Revolving Loan Fund (RLF).

 These funds, in the form of low interest loans and grants, are made available to eligible private, public, and nonprofit entities seeking to cleanup and redevelop brownfield* sites throughout Salt Lake County and Ogden city.